API vs Integration: What Is the Difference?

 - Will the data transfer be one-way or two-way?

-- What data transfer protocol does the API support?
+- What type of data transfer does the API support?

 - How frequently is the data transfer required?